Bkucera/bkucera.github.io/source/_posts/js-ts-tut.md

 ```

 #### Objects
-Getting trickier.
+Getting trickier :sweat:.
 An `Object` can be used like this:
 ```js
 let myObj = {
 	prop1: 123